 This command forwards all incoming TCP connections from port 5000 to port 80 in the ‘public’ zone.

-These examples represent only a small subset of Firewalld’s advanced capabilities.
-Depending on your specific networking and security needs, many more commands and options are available.
+These examples represent only a tiny subset of Firewalld’s advanced capabilities.
+Many more commands and options are available depending on your specific networking and security needs.
 For more information, refer to Firewalld’s official documentation or use the ‘man’ command.

 Managing firewalls can sometimes be complex, and you might encounter issues.
 However, Firewalld provides a comprehensive set of troubleshooting tools and techniques to help resolve such challenges.
-This section will guide you on diagnosing and fixing common Firewalld issues.
+This section will guide you in diagnosing and fixing common firewall issues.

 Investigating Firewalld Issues